Electromagnetic Field (festival): Badges

 Each event, up to and including the 2024 event had a custom, programmable, battery-powered badge.

 For the first event in 2012 the badge was named TiLDA, based on an ATMega 32U4 and was Arduino-compatible.

 The 2014 badge (TiLDA MKe) was an Arduino Due-compatible badge.
 It was the first to come with an LCD, and all subsequent EMF badges included an LCD screen.
 It included Accelerometer and Gyroscope sensors, along with a long-range wireless transceiver.

 The 2016 badge was named TiLDA MK3, and dropped Arduino-compatibility for sake of Micropython.
 It was built around the STM32L4 microcontroller, and included a WiFi module, gyroscope and magnetometer.

 The 2018 badge (TiLDA MK4) included a SIM800 GSM module and T9 number keypad.

 The 2022 badge was renamed to TiDAL.
 It was a badge in a USB-C thumbdrive format, with an LCD screen, a joystick, and various buttons.

 For 2024, the event debuted the Tildagon badge, planned to be used for all future events alongside hardware "hexpansion" boards.
 The Tildagon badge is based on an Espressif ESP32-S3 with 2MB of RAM and 8MB of storage.

+The 2026 badge, known as Spaceagon, featured a re-used 2024 backboard and screen along with a new frontboard and middleboard.
+These boards included a joystick, compass and touch-sensitive areas.
+An optional keyboard hexpansion known as 'Keebdeck' was also available.